Source: Facebook, Quora, Twitter("X")

 I was completely blindsided by the transformer revolution in AI.
 A tantalising prospect now arises.
 Could abolitionist AI fix the problem of suffering this century rather than over hundreds of years as I anticipated in HI?
 Could a signalling system based on genetically programmed gradients of bliss be engineered over decades not centuries?

 Alas, the socio-political obstacles make me fear such a vision is utopian.
-But if a breakthrough into the socio-political mainstream occurs (how?), the technical obstacles to heaven on Earth are far less daunting than they seemed 30 years ago.
+But if a breakthrough into the socio-political mainstream occurs (how?), the technical obstacles to heaven-on-Earth are far less daunting than they seemed 30 years ago.

-Modifying a dozen or so genes (SCN9, FAAH, FAAH-OUT, SLC6A4, BDNF, FKBP5, OPRM1, COMT, CRHR1, HTR2A, OXTR IL6/TNF) could defang and even trivialise unpleasant experience.
+Modifying a dozen or so genes (SCN9, FAAH, FAAH-OUT, SLC6A4, BDNF, FKBP5, OPRM1, COMT, CRHR1, HTR2A, OXTR, IL6/TNF) could defang and even trivialise unpleasant experience.
 Archaic biological robots can glimpse if not grok the prospect.

 Can AI do the equivalent of AlphaFold for designing alleles / allelic combinations mediating lifelong bliss - or better, elevated hedonic set-points that deliver lifelong information-sensitive gradients of bliss?